-Let me preface this post by saying that I’m not entirely sure how I feel about this cake.
+Let me preface this post by saying that I’m not entirely sure how I feel about it.
 It’s not that I don’t LIKE the flavour, I just don’t know how I feel about it.
 I mean, it’s not right, is it?
 Butter, eggs, walnuts, a bit of milk, honey, flour and…. mushrooms.
 WTF!
 I was so uncertain about it that I had to force feed it to anyone I could get my hands on.
 I stopped short of telling people what was in it until after they’d tasted it.
 I wanted them to have an open mind, experience the flavour free from any influence that knowing the key ingredient might have had on their experience.
 I didn’t want them biting into the cake and looking for the mushroom flavour because I knew that most, if not all, of my unwilling victims would run screaming for the hills had they known what they were getting themselves into.
 Thankfully I have some very willing testers who agreed that the flavour is goooooood, the crumb is delicate and it goes down a treat with a cuppa mid-afternoon.
 Responses included: ‘It’s banana and walnut cake, isn’t it?’, ‘It tastes healthy, like there’s not a lot of sugar in there’, ‘it’s good, what’s in there?’.
 I really should have set up some kind of candid camera to film their responses as I broke the news.
 Eyes widened and then narrowed ‘…..oh yeaaaaah! ew!’.

 So why am I making a cake with mushroom in it, you ask?
 It is time again for the Sweet Adventures Blog Hop, hosted this month by the effervescent JJ from 84th & 3rd.
 JJ has just returned from an enviable trip around the United States and, as she tells it, is in dire need of some TLC in the form of clean eating and exercise.
 It sounds like sugar, dairy and anything fatty is basically off the menu for JJ so when it came time to choose the theme for the blog hop this month, it seemed fitting that she would go with ‘cake and three veg’.
 The idea was simple, create a dessert using a vegetable of some description.
 Now I know mushrooms aren’t technically a vegetable, but this is a recipe I’ve been wanting to have a go at for a while now.
 I can’t remember how I came across it, but it was one of those recipes you clip and always have on the boil at the back of your mind.